microsoft/OMS-Agent-for-Linux/docs/OMS-Agent-for-Linux.md

 docker-cimprov | 0.1.0-0 | Docker provider for OMI.
 Only installed if Docker is detected.

 ## Upgrade from a Previous Release
-If you have installed a prior Preview version of the Linux agent for Operations Management Suite, it must be removed (and configuration files purged) prior to installing this version.
+If you have installed a prior Preview version of the OMS agent for Linux, it must be removed (and configuration files purged) prior to installing this version.
 Upgrade from prior versions is not supported in this release.

 ### Removing Prior Versions
 **CentOS Linux, Oracle Linux, RHEL, SLES**